Bethany Weir

 Disadvantages of Leasing a New Car

-• You may need to pay penalties for extra milage.
+• You may need to pay penalties for extra mileage.
 The contract will be set on a specific contracted mileage.
 If you exceed this allowance you will have to pay fees for them.
 Although many finance companies will offer mileage adjustments, this is down to their discretion.

 • You may get charged for wear and tear.
 You must return the vehicle within the BVRLA Fair Wear and Tear guidelines.
 If the vehicle condition is outside the guidelines, we may charge you a penalty.